Updated December 6, 2023

 The Sistine Chapel is one of the most visited tourist attractions in Rome, with over 5 million visitors every year.
 Despite its popularity, visitors are not allowed to take photos or videos inside the chapel.

-The original reason for this ban has nothing to do with the sacredness of the site or the preservation of the frescos from damage due to flash photography.
+The original reason for this ban has nothing to do with the sacredness of the site or the protection of the frescos in the Sistine Chapel from damage due to flash photography.

 Instead, it was entirely due to commercial reasons.